-The Wild Sacred site uses the "nested layout".
+The Wild Sacred website uses the "nested layout".
 The structure of the site is divided into two columns with sections that divide the page into a well-orchestrated checkerboard pattern: image on one side and text on the other side and vice versa.
-What is very successful, too, is the complete design of the site with these various brush strokes of different colors.
-The fonts used are simple and the images are beautiful.
+What is also very successful is the complete design of the site with these various brush strokes of different colors.
+The fonts used are sober and the images are beautiful.

 7 - INSIGHT COACHING

 8 - AMBER CHALUS

-The Amber Chalus' website uses a full-screen image with a stylized registration form on the right side of the screen.
-The navigation bar uses the main color with an opacity that allows you to see the background, blending into the background...
-The layouts of the other pages on the site are quite well designed.
+The Amber Chalus' website uses a full screen image with a stylized registration form on the right side of the screen.
+The navigation bar uses the main color with an opacity that lets the background show through, blending in with the background...
+The layouts of the other pages of the site are quite well designed.
 The site uses soft blues and elegant fonts.

 9 - CORTNEY MCDERMOTT

-The Cortney Mc Dermott website embed a YouTube video as a welcome image, followed by a band of media icons.
-Three CTAs (calls to action) line up horizontally followed by a full-screen image as a testimony.
+The Cortney Mc Dermott's website embeds a YouTube video as a welcome image, followed by a banner of media icons.
+Three CTAs (calls to action) line up horizontally followed by a full screen image as a testimonial.
 The blog section uses three clickable images.
-At the bottom of the page, we find a registration form.
-The font chosen for the titles is superb, the photos too, and the colour code is simple and elegant.
+In the footer, we find a registration form.
+The font chosen for the titles is superb, the photos as well, and the color code is sober and elegant.

 10 - BREATHE AND BLISS

 The Breathe and Bliss website uses a full-screen background image with a changing message.
-The brand logo is sought after and adds a touch to the design of the site.
+The brand's logo is sought after and brings its own touch to the design of the site.
 The photos used are pretty and particularly well chosen.
-The colour code is available in blue to green.
+The colour code ranges from blue to green.
 The site is multilingual and offers a German version.

-The design is very subjective and allows great things to be achieved.
-Each of the sites proposed in this list has its own design, its own keys.
-Some of them seem more professional than others, but here too it's subjective...
-And you, what's your favorite?
+Design is very subjective and can achieve great things.
+Each of the sites in this list has its own design, its own touches.
+Some of them look more professional than others, but that's subjective too...
+What's your favorite?